TheRobBrennan/100-days-of-gatsby/100-days-of-gatsby/day-14/README.md

 # Day 14 - Tuesday, January 14th, 2020

-Today's focus is on viewing the [Gatsby Starters](https://www.gatsbyjs.org/docs/starters/) to see what template(s) might be useful for me to explore when creating a site for a catering company or restaurant.
+Today's focus is on viewing the [Gatsby Starters](https://www.gatsbyjs.org/docs/starters/) to see what template(s) might be useful for me to explore when creating a site for my band's web site.

 ## The results are in